nisarkhanatwork/nisarkhanatwork.github.io/whatsapp.md

 Impact:
 -------
-If this covert channel is taken care of, WhatsApp can be a more Trustworthy application for private (preventing illicit communication) and commercial communication(not involving in corporate espionage).
+If this covert channel is taken care of, WhatsApp can be a more Trustworthy application for private (preventing illegal communication) and commercial communication(not involving in corporate espionage).
 Because ordinary private and commercial users cannot use/afford tapping mobile network data and its analysis under normal circumstances.

 Conclusion:
 ----------